NiceAdvice/.github/profile/README.md

 2. _Name the branch by the task name in Github Projects (for example NA-22)._
 3. _Change card status in Github Project to the "in progress"._
 4. _At the end of the task, open PR into master branch, assign Sergei and ask for review._
-5. _Change card status to "in review" and assign @madashindeinai to review it._
-6. _Merge PR.
+5. _Merge PR.
 Change card status to 'done'._

 ### **Makefile**: